copasi/model_replicator/examples/Array_of_oscillating_cells/README.md

 ![Reproduction of behavior in Fig.4 of reference 1 ](ex3case1.png)

 **Fig. 1.** Reproduction of behavior in Fig.4 of reference 1.
 Note the same type of (apparently) random values at a circle in the center.
-In this case the corners  still have low values, but in their figure they are already high, this is likely becasue the initial conditions were not described in reference 1 and are likely different from those used here.
+In this case the corners  still have low values, but in their figure they are already high, this is likely becasue the initial conditions were not described in reference 1 and may have been different from those used here.
 Note that Ref.
 1 indexes the units in a range [-24,24], where this figure shows [0,49], so our center unit in this figure is 24,24, which corresponds to 0,0 in the original.

 ### Case 2